yubarajshrestha/yubarajshrestha/README.md

 ### Hi there, I'm Yubaraj 👋

 ## I'm a Programmer, Designer, Traveller, Gamer and Single 😜!
-- 🔭 I’m currently working on various projects 😂
+- 🔭 I’m working on various projects 😂
 - 🌱 Just started to contribute on open source projects
 - ⚡ Fun fact: I love to draw and currently practicing guitar